 One of my ladies sent me this recipe for baked sweet potatoes.
 It is one of her family’s favorite recipes (even the kids eat it!).
 As I LOVE sweet potatoes, I was eager to try it out.
 It is simple, and aside from the smoked paprika – which I found at QFC – the ingredients are fairly straightforward.
 You really do need to use smoked paprika, it imparts and smoky but not too spicy flavor.
 In fact I’ve been adding it to everything from rice, chicken, beans…

-Check out this recipe and let me know what you think in the comments below.
+Check out this recipe and let me know what you think.

 Smoky Roasted Sweet Potatoes And Chickpeas